shazz/shazzam/README.md

 ## 4 lines example

-As `Shazzam` is just a Python library, everything is Python.
-So even your generated assembly code looks like Python.
+As `shazzam` is just a Python library, everything is Python.
+So even your assembly code looks like Python.

 Let's set the C64 border and window color to black: